 Best documentaries for wildlife and conservation lovers

 The Pod Volunteer team love documentaries on all topics and sharing our latest finds with each other.
 We would like to share our recommendations for the best documentaries for people who are passionate about wildlife, animals and conservation.
-Some of these are incredibly difficult and upsetting to watch (even just the trailers), but the hope is that they will resonate with those who watch them and ignite a passion for change.
+Some of these are upsetting to watch (even just the trailers), but the hope is that they will resonate with those who watch them, ignite a passion for change and greater understanding of our ever changing world.
 So here they are, in no particular order because they’re all fantastic!

 Our Planet